-Anonine on the whole is a pretty good company for the services it wishes to provide with plenty of ticks in the security and speed areas but a slight let down in the other categories.
-Read the review to find out if this niche market is what you have been looking for.
+Anonine is a VPN provider based in Sweden that has been around since 2009.
+When they first started they only offered servers based in Sweden, but they have since branched out to offer 32 sever locations around the globe.
+Anonine, on the whole, is a pretty good company for the services it wishes to provide with plenty of ticks in the security and speed areas but a slight let down in the other categories.

-Anonine allows both OpenVPN and PPTP encryption mechanisms which is good news and these use 256 and 128 bit respectively.
+Anonine allows OpenVPN, L2TP, and PPTP encryption mechanisms which is good news, and they use both 256-bit as well as 128-bit.
 They use Dynamic Dedicated IPs which is good news and unlike many providers they regularly replace their stack of IP addresses with new ones to provide an extra level of protection.
-They collect absolutely no personal information (unless required for payment) which is another great bonus though a slight shame that they don’t accept BitCoin in sight of this.
+They collect absolutely no personal information (unless required for payment).

-Being Swedish based in a fantastic bonus point for this company as there are very little laws for VPNs and they aren't required to log in any matter and the country has been known for their internet and freedom concerns hence so many companies are based there i.e. The Pirate Bay.
+Being Swedish-based is a fantastic bonus point for this company as there are very little laws for VPNs and they aren't required to log in any matter and the country has been known for their internet and freedom concerns hence so many companies are based there i.e. The Pirate Bay.
 You can read more about Sweden and VPNs here.